 A bachelor’s degree in Computer Science is normally required to become a computer system analyst.
 In some cases, employers are looking for a diverse education in order to integrate multiple fields of expertise.
 Bachelor’s and master’s degrees are offered by many schools in North America.

 As the baby boomer generation continues to age, there is an increasing need for audiologists.
 By the year 2024, the demand for audiologists is expected to grow by 29 percent, which accounts for 4,000 new jobs.
-Audiologists earn a good salary at about $83,000 per year (as of 2019).
+Audiologists earn a good salary of about $83,000 per year.

 Becoming an audiologist requires a doctorate degree in audiology.
 Formal training in the discipline begins at the graduate level.
 Several doctorate programs in audiology are available online.